 The center, which is free to visit, has rescued and rehabilitated thousands of California sea lions, Pacific harbor seals, northern elephant seals, sea otters, and many other sea animals.

 Combine your trip to The Marine Mammal Center with a hike to one of the best lookouts in Marin, Hill 88.
 The trail head is just down the road from the center.

 WHAT: Admission to the Marine Mammal Center is free, or they accept small donations.
 (Docent led tours are $7 for adults, $5 for seniors and students, kids under 4-years old for free; members and a guest are also free.)
-UPDATE: The Center is currently offering a $2 discount on tours.
+The Center sometimes offers a $2 discount on tours.

 WHEN: Open seven days a week, 10 am to 5 pm.
-Docent led tours expand schedule of docent-led tours during summer vacation, June 8 through September 11, 2010, Docent-Led Tours — Monday through Saturday at 1pm and 3pm.
+Docent led tours available.

 WHERE: The Marine Mammal Center, 2000 Bunker Rd., Sausalito, CA (at Fort Cronkhite, just over the Golden Gate Bridge from San Francisco).

 SAVVY TIP: You can see today’s animal patients on the Marine Mammal Center website.